mbreaux2023/ALootGenerator/WrittenResponse.md

 Result of the first call:

-The result of calling with a string that is null in an exception being thrown/ **TODO: Complete this section**
+The result of calling with a string that is null in an exception being thrown.
+**TODO: Complete this section**

 Result of the second call:

-THe result of calling with a string that is validated*
+THe result of calling with a string that is valid results in the message being displayed and waits for the user's input.

 **TODO: Complete this section**